scala-ts/scala-ts/README.md

 *ScalaTS* generate TypeScript from Scala.

-It's helpful when working with REST-ful Scala backend and TypeScript frontend.
+Help to integrate REST-ful Scala backend and TypeScript frontend.
 Having defined Scala types returned by your endpoints you can easily generate TypeScript definitions for consuming these endpoints.

 ## Usage